will-thompson-k/deeplearning-nlp-models/README.md

 BERT: Reading.
 Comprehending.

-This is a compact review for those interested in getting into the weeds of dl-nlp model architectures.
+This is a compact review for those interested in getting into the weeds of modern DL-NLP model architectures.
 Other repos I found too sprawling to follow.
 This project sprung out of my own self-study.
-( <ins>Note</ins>: These models are not adequately trained to be used in production, nor are they being benchmarked against a val/test set.
+( <ins>Note</ins>: These models are toy versions of each model.
+They are not adequately trained to be used in production.
 )

 ## Contents